MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

     npm install mongoose
     ```

-1. In Visual Studio Code, create a subdirectory of the project named `lib`.
-1. Create a file in the directory named `./lib/azure-cosmosdb-mongodb.ts` and copy the following code into it.
+1. In Visual Studio Code, create a subdirectory named `lib`, create a file named `./azure-cosmosdb-mongodb.ts` and copy the following code into it.

     :::code language="typescript" source="~/../js-e2e-azure-function-mongodb/lib/azure-cosmosdb-mongodb.ts" :::